Creamen/git-sensible/README.md

 ## Styleguide

 As a rule of thumb, prioritize the readability of using code conventions.
 It is ironic attempting to condense code that will be read by programmers.
-Condensers do it in a single click.